 What causes food intolerance?

 - An absence of an enzyme.
-Enzymes are needed to digest foods fully.
+Generally, enzymes are needed to digest foods fully.
 If some of these enzymes are missing, then the stomach may not be fully capable of properly digesting the foodstuffs that enter.
 If lactose stays in the intestines, it can cause symptoms such as stomach ache, nausea, bloating, diarrhea and a buildup of gas in the intestines.

 - Certain chemicals present in the foodstuff.
 Examples of these chemicals are amines found in some cheeses and caffeine that is found in coffee, tea, and chocolates.
 Cases can vary from person to person as some people are more susceptible to these chemicals than others.